 - i) At the Jumping Test all horses must have their start numbers painted with indelible paint on their fore left hooves.
 The same horse numbers, visible from the spectator stands, must be also attached to the bridle.
 These marks must remain on the horse throughout all riding events at any UIPM Competition. - At Olympic Games and World Championships the UIPM TDs must inspect the passports or blue books of all the horses that will be presented at the jumping test. - iii) During the official inspection officials, coaches, trainers, pentathletes and spectators can be present but do not have any right to interfere with the inspection.
-The LOC must provide to the coaches a riding protocol sheet with horses' characteristics including the use of martingale, whip and spurs numbers and names of the horses. - iv) The horse equipment in the jumping test must be of the same kind as that used in the competition, especially in relation to the martingale and mouth piece.
+The LOC must provide to the coaches a riding protocol sheet with horses' characteristics including the use of martingale, spurs and recommendations for the use of the whip, numbers and names of the horses. - iv) The horse equipment in the jumping test must be of the same kind as that used in the competition, especially in relation to the martingale and mouth piece.
 Fixed martingales are forbidden in all cases.